|

 Division Officer in VA-15 and as Maintenance Officer in VA-82

 was most likely the reason I found myself in 521B.
-The
+One

 (Bombadier Navigator) with aircraft maintenance experience.